software-mansion-labs/react-native-shine/README.md

 }
 ```

-Coming soon: docs and examples
+Coming soon: docs and examples.

 ---